Director of Student Services

 This policy applies to all students with disabilities enrolled at the University.
 Its implementation is the responsibility of all members of the University community, including students, support staff, faculty, instructional staff), and senior administrators.
 The University is ultimately responsible and committed to enforce the requirements of this policy.

 The University will take all measures short of undue hardship to the University to ensure that students with disabilities have access to the University and the opportunity to succeed in their programs of study.
 Suitable academic accommodations are fundamental to support students with disabilities, but when provided, those accommodations shall not compromise the University’s academic requirements and standards.

 4.1.1 In accordance with the Code, reasonable academic accommodations must be provided to students with disabilities.

 4.1.2 The University is required to make efforts to reasonably accommodate a student with a disability when the disability impairs the student’s ability to fulfill the essential requirements of a course/program.

 The essential requirements of a course/program are the knowledge and skills which must be acquired or demonstrated in order for a student to successfully meet the learning objectives of the course/program.

-In the absence of College-level disability accommodation policies that outline essential skills and requirements as noted in Section 2.5 of this document, determinations of reasonable accommodations in courses and programs must be made in concert with DSS.
+In the absence of College-level disability accommodation policies that outline essential skills and requirements as noted in Section 2.5 of this document, determinations of reasonable accommodations in courses and programs must be made in concert with AES.

 In some circumstances, the nature and degree of a disability may mean that no reasonable accommodation would enable an individual to perform the essential requirements of a course/program.
 Where no reasonable accommodation can be provided, the University may refuse admission or accommodations in order to preserve the academic integrity (meaning the essential requirements) of a course/program.